 Consider purchasing a Zurich card if you are visiting museums and other attractions as it also gives you free access to all public transport in the region.

-For a list of recommended hotels near the Old Town gay scene and Langstrasse, visit our Gay Zurich Hotels page.
+Zurich has a great choice of hotels to suit all budgets.
+For our list of recommended Zurich hotels near the Old Town gay scene and Langstrasse, visit the Gay Zurich Hotels page.

 Zurich is one of the major cultural capitals of Europe, with world-class museums and galleries.
 The city has both an opera house and a concert hall, the Tonhalle, with regular concerts and productions.
 Here is a snapshot of some further tourist sites worth visiting: